docker/docs/scout/artifactory.md

 ### Prerequisites

-Before you deploy the agent, ensure that the prerequisites are met:
+Before you deploy the agent, ensure that you meet the prerequisites:

 - The server where you host the agent can access the following resources over the network:
   - Your JFrog Artifactory instance
   - `hub.docker.com`, port 443, for authenticating with Docker
   - `api.dso.docker.com`, port 443, for transacting data to Docker Scout
-- The server is not behind a proxy
+- The server isn't behind a proxy
 - The registries are Docker V2 registries.
-V1 registries are not supported.
+V1 registries aren't supported.

 The agent supports all versions of JFrog Artifactory and JFrog Container Registry.